CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/mohive.md

 **Adobe will [stop updating and distributing](https://blog.adobe.com/en/publish/2017/07/25/adobe-flash-update.html) the Adobe Flash Player at the end of 2020.**

-**As a consequence, the author workstation will still be operational only if you download the desktop application, automatically proposed by Mohive.
-Please note that the Mohive desktop application is not compatible with Apple devices.**
+**To continue using Mohive, please download the desktop application proposed on Mohive login page.**

-**This will not affect content created in Mohive in Multi-devices mode.**
+**This will not affect content created by Mohive authoring solution.**

 ### Author desktop application requirements